cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - server_public_key, The encoded server public key for the AKE protocol.
 - client_public_key, The encoded client public key for the AKE protocol.
-- server_identity, The optional encoded server identity.
+- server_identity, The optional server identity.
-- client_identity, The optional encoded client identity.
+- client_identity, The optional client identity.

 Output:
 - cleartext_credentials, a CleartextCredentials structure